-Wind Energy 2.0 - A containerized mobile wind energy system
+Wind Energy 2.0 - A new wind energy technology for the transition to a sustainable world

 TwingTec speeds up the transition to sustainable energy by unlocking the full power of wind with its energy drone.